A Brief Rundown of the Law School Admissions Timeline

 Each school can set their own schedule as to how and when they consider applications, but the vast majority of them start reviewing applications around October.
 What that means is that, if you want to be at the top of the pile on day one, you’ve got about six months to get all your ducks in a row.
 While that may seem like a long time, some of those ducks are rabid ducks – one named LSAT – that have a bad habit of trying to duck bite you to death as you align them.
 Quack!

-Conversely, most schools close applications around February, which is nearly a year from now, and some lower-ranked schools will still be accepting applications around this time next year and beyond.
+Conversely, most schools close applications around February, and some lower-ranked schools will still be accepting applications around this time next year and beyond.
 If this tickled your slacker bone, there’s something you should know.
 Almost all schools do rolling admissions, meaning that, starting in October, seats are being given away, and so, even though you might technically be on time applying in February, you’ll be competing for a much smaller number of seats.
-Don’t do that.
+Even more so if you want to go to a top law school.

 Things To Do ASAP